Tenant Rights from Eviction

 How much relief can an applicant receive?

-The program will provide eligible landlords with immediate relief through the payment of 80% of eligible household rental arrears accumulated from April 1, 2020 through March 31, 2021.
+The program will provide eligible landlords and tenants with immediate relief through payment of 100% of eligible household rental arrears accumulated from April 1, 2020 through September 30, 2022.
+Each eligible household may receive up to 18 months of assistance.

 When can I apply for relief?